 “We can’t but react strongly when Russia crosses these red lines,” the official said.
 “Nor can we afford to have total solidarity with one ally and only partial solidarity with a smaller country in Eastern Europe, which also happens to be a newer member of NATO.”
 (The Czech Republic joined the alliance in 1999.)

 Paradoxically, an escalation in Russian misbehavior across-the-board has led to an anticlimax in Western reprisals.

-While the similarities with the Skripal case are stark, there are also differences that help account for the nonchalant reaction to another brazen GRU operation, a diplomat assigned to NATO headquarters in Brussels told Newlines.
+While the similarities with the Skripal case are stark, there are also differences that help account for the nonchalant reaction to another brazen GRU operation, a diplomat assigned to NATO headquarters in Brussels said.
 The first is that the Vrbětice explosion happened seven years ago, whereas the Salisbury poisoning was unmasked in real time.
 The second is that a number of Western countries have recently expelled Russian spies because of unrelated incidents.
 Paradoxically, an escalation in Russian misbehavior across-the-board has led to an anticlimax in Western reprisals.